Tampere: Pispala

-Pispala is a ridge located between the two lakes.
+Pispala is a ridge between the two lakes.
 It is divided into Ylä-Pispala ("Upper Pispala") and Ala-Pispala ("Lower Pispala").
 It's the highest gravel ridge in the world, raising 80 m above Lake Pyhäjärvi and around 160 m above sea level.
-It was used to house the majority of industrial labour in the late 19th and early 20th century, when it was part of Suur-Pirkkala and its successor Pohjois-Pirkkala.
+It housed the majority of industrial labour in the late 19th and early 20th century, when it was part of Suur-Pirkkala and its successor Pohjois-Pirkkala.
 It was a free area to be built upon by the working-class people working in Tampere factories.
 It joined Tampere in 1937.
-Currently it is a residential area undergoing significant redevelopment and together with neighbouring Pyynikki it forms an important historical area of Tampere.
+It is now a residential area undergoing significant redevelopment and together with neighbouring Pyynikki forms an important historical area of Tampere.